kingluddite/web-dev-notes/frontend/js/json/01-intro.md

 ]
 ```

-* [] means we are working with an array of data
+* `[]` means we are working with an array of data
-* {} mean we have an object
+* `{}` mean we have an object
-    - the comma `,` separates each object
+    - The comma `,` separates each object
-        + there is NO comma at the end of the last object
+        + There is NO comma at the end of the last object
-            * adding a comma at the end will break the JSON format
+            * Adding a comma at the end will break the JSON format
-* we are using KEY/VALUE pairs
+* We are using KEY/VALUE pairs
-    - we have the key on the left side
+    - We have the key on the left side
-    - we have the value on the right side
+    - We have the value on the right side
-    - KEY:Value - a colon seperates the two and a comma at the end
+    - `KEY:Value` - a colon seperates the two and a comma at the end
-        + no comma after the last key:value pair
+        + No comma after the last key:value pair
-* strings are enclosed in double quotes `"this is a string"`
+* Strings are enclosed in double quotes `"this is a string"`
-    - you MUST USE DOUBLE QUOTES IN JSON
+    - You MUST USE DOUBLE QUOTES IN JSON
-* if you are only passing a single object you do not need `[]`
+* If you are only passing a single object you do not need `[]`

-single-object-example.json
+`single-object-example.json`

 ```json
 {